edkelly303/elm-yafl/README.md

 thousands of lines of type annotations.

 By contrast, `elm-yafl` builds on `elm-nested-tuples`, which reduces the complexity significantly.
-It also comes in at just over 2,000 lines of code including type annotations and documentation.
+It also comes in at just under 3,000 lines of code including type annotations and documentation.

 ### Trade-offs